 Tours in the beautiful city of Rome

-These history-rich and quaint places in Rome, certainly, are the reason why Rome is considered a beautiful city.
-Visiting all of them does need a lot of effort in driving or commuting as most of them are located near to each other.
+These history-rich and quaint places in Rome are why Rome is considered a beautiful city.
+Visiting all of them requires a lot of effort in driving or commuting as most of them are located near each other.
 If you need a guide to help you visit the places on the list, you can check the tours offered by GetYourGuide:

 - Priority Access to Colosseum, Roman Forum, and Palatine Hill – do not waste your time waiting for your turn to enter the Colosseum and more.
 GetYourGuide can give you instant access to these attractions like VIP!

-- Vatican and Sistine Chapel – This will let you skip the line and enter the Sistine Chapel, as well as the Vatican Museum without hassle.
-Like the Colosseum, Sistine Chapel is a very popular destination in Rome and the line could be very lengthy.
+- Vatican and Sistine Chapel – This will let you skip the line and enter the Sistine Chapel and the Vatican Museum without hassle.
+Like the Colosseum, Sistine Chapel is a popular destination in Rome, and the line could be lengthy.

 - Saint Peter’s Basilica – get an insightful tour of Saint Peter’s Basilica.
-This way you may fully know the history and all the details of every important item inside the church.
+This way, you may fully know the history and all the details of every essential item inside the church.